cscart/docs/en/user_guide/users/index.rst

 Users
 *****

-The **Customers** section of the administration panel allows you to manage the *user accounts* of your store.

-A **user account** is a record in the store database that identifies a registered user and associates the user with the related data: order statistics, personal info, subscriptions, etc.
+The **Customers** section of the administration panel allows you to manage the user accounts of your store.
+A *user account* identifies a registered user and associates the user with the related data: order statistics, personal info, subscriptions, etc.

 You can split users into groups to add various restrictions or privileges for them.